-This page contains information on what the spring semester will look like, what course formats will be offered, CCA’s on-campus health and safety protocols, COVID-19 testing information, and more.
-It will be updated throughout the spring semester, so please check in when you can for important updates.
+This page contains information on what the summer semester will look like, what course formats will be offered, CCA’s on-campus health and safety protocols, COVID-19 testing information, and more.
+It will be updated throughout the summer semester, so please check in when you can for important updates.

-Read the CCA TO OFFER IN-PERSON SERVICES STARTING MARCH 1 blog for more info on what services are available in person on both the CentreTech and Lowry campus
+Read the CCA Preparing for Full Return to Campus blog for more info on what services are available in person on both the CentreTech and Lowry campus

 Please note that you must apply to CCA before you can register for classes.
 If you haven’t yet applied to CCA, you can apply online anytime.
 The application is free and easy to complete.
 If you need help applying, you can call 303-360-4918 or email email@example.com.

 To see a complete list of testing free COVID-19 testing sites in the Tri-County area, visit the Tri-County Health Department website.

 If you’re a CCA student or employee and displaying a pandemic contagion or other contagious/infectious disease symptoms, being tested for a pandemic contagion or other contagious/infectious disease or self-quarantining at the direction of a medical professional, or have been knowingly exposed to someone with a pandemic contagion or other contagious/infectious disease symptoms, please fill out CCA’s “COVID-19 Report” form.